 Making decisions that will minimize the adverse effects of accidental business losses on an organization involves five steps: identifying and analyzing exposures to loss, examining feasible alternative risk management techniques to handle exposures, selecting the most appropriate risk management techniques to handle exposures, implementing the chosen techniques, and monitoring the results.

+The role of risk management continues to develop and expand, embracing complex, demanding and at times unexpected.
 Implementing these decisions require performing the four functions of the management process: DISCOVER, DESIGN, IMPLEMENT, and CONTINUITY.

 Continuity.
 Selecting the most appropriate risk management techniques to handle the exposures.